 Navigating the Pleasure-Pain Duality

-We all bring attitudes and pre-existing beliefs to every interaction.
+Everyone brings attitudes and preexisting beliefs to every interaction.
 Obviously some attitudes are helpful, while others are hurtful.
 Every interaction shapes our attitude in countless ways, which then shapes our future interactions.

 Our individual and mutual awareness when we're with others, and how we both respond to the dance between us, influences our experience with them.
 That's why examining and honoring "what brought us to the dance" to begin with can be a good reminder of why we're there and what we can bring out of the experience.
 Often by knowing the cause of entry into the relationship we can examine the patterns around why it unfolds the way it does, and come to know the meaning and lessons it holds for us.

 Of course, people being who they are, sometimes what was once pleasurable between two people becomes painful for a variety of reasons.
 It may or may not be personal, avoidable, or even the "fault" of one or the other.
 Then the future of the relationship is determined by the willingness of both to move forward in some way that is mutually satisfying to each and both, and being clear and kind in what we express about our hope for the future.

-That’s why from time to time we find we have to examine our attitudes about our relationships, and move toward those which promise a greater sense of fellowship and happiness.
-It doesn’t mean we can simply walk away from people who mean a lot to us, but it does require an honest self-awareness that we need to redirect the old patterns of acting, feeling, and speaking into something more satisfying.
+That’s why from time to time we realize our need to examine our attitudes about our relationships, and move toward those which promise a greater sense of fellowship and happiness.
+It doesn’t mean we can simply walk away from people who mean a lot to us, but it does require an honest self-awareness which embraces our need to redirect the old patterns of acting, feeling, and speaking into something more satisfying.

 It is in the honest interactions of exploring where each other is at that we find we still have mutual areas in common, or have grown apart and are moving on trajectories which will never intersect again.
-Some we are close to for a while, and stay close, even though we and they have moved on.
-Others are with us for a while, and then we both walk on.
+Some we are close to for a while, and stay close even though we and they have moved on in our lives.
+Others are with us for a while, and then we both walk on into separate futures.